Osasblaisekhan/hello_world/README.md

 # hello_world
 my goal here is to master the skills i will be using in codegisoft academy
-# blise_portfolio
-In this project i will create a site in such that it can be run both on mobile devices and pc
 <a name="readme-top"></a>

 <div align="center">